 Instead, you should remove the honkin’ huge scoop and replace it with the tiny scoop from your Oxyclean detergent.
 Mildly dirty laundry?
 Use one scoop.
 Worked in the garden all day?
 Use two!

 Congratulations!
 You just cut your laundry detergent bill in half!

 If you’re like me and use sponges to wash dishes, then this kitchen hack will literally cut your sponge budget in half, because it turns out that half a sponge cleans your dishes just as well as an entire sponge!
 As I say to my family:

 “What am I, a Rockefeller?”

 Have you noticed that your groovy dark rinse jeans fade before they wear out?
 Then you need to pick up a box of Rit denim blue dye.
 This one blogger was able to rejuvenate six pairs of her faded jeans with a single box of dye!

-Not a bad investment considering Amazon sells it for under $5!
+Not a bad investment considering Amazon sells it for around $5!